-Saxa Gres S.p.A, a turn-around circular economy company which specialises in an innovative tile production process, has been extremely successful in expanding its operations by competitor acquisitions and this has enabled it to satisfy the increasing demands for its products while attracting valuable funding from relevant institutional investors
+Saxa Gres S.p.A, a turn-around circular economy company which specialises in an innovative tile production process, has been successful in expanding its operations by competitor acquisitions and this has enabled it to satisfy the increasing demands for its products while attracting valuable funding from relevant institutional investors.

-Saxa's founders, management and professionals have demonstrated outstanding achievements in terms of the development of its operations, sales, product expansion and integration of its acquisitions.
+The Board considers Saxa's founders, management and professionals have demonstrated outstanding achievements in terms of the development of its operations, sales, product expansion and integration of its acquisitions.
+Further, during the reporting period, A2A S.p.A, a €4 billion listed company, took a holding in this investment of 27.7% and as a relevant industrial partner, the Board is optimistic that they could help to expand and solidify Saxa Gres' successful business model.